 College Search Process

-Searching for the right college is a process, broken down below:
+Searching for the right college is an experience outlined below:

 Your choice of a college should be an extension of yourself, and your search for the best college for you should be guided as much by looking at yourself as it is by looking at the colleges, rankings, and guidebooks.